jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 You've change the world.
 The world just doesn't know it yet.
 Most people still think stuff like news, manufacturing, and education are only for government or big business.
 Yet because of you, there's countless tools for _the people_ to control their own products, identity, and lives.
 It's truly a new world.
 One where Cinderella goes to the ball simply because... everyone can.

 You're like Yoda!
 I'm being serious.
-Whether its parents educating their own children on Khan Academy, moms learning from YouTube videos to repair iPads for extra cash, or laid off workers using Rails to make their own app, you've torn down gates and empowered regular people to stop being extras hoping for a better life, and become protagonists making a better life.
+Whether its parents educating their own children on Khan Academy, moms learning from YouTube videos to repair iPads for extra cash, or laid off workers using Rails to make their own app, you've empowered regular people used to being extras hoping for a better life to become protagonists making a better life.

 I'm one of them.
-I'm a lone politics, history, and philosophy geek who spends his days thinking about what's next for our civilization.
-With your tools I can research, write, and host my own work, and even find and collaborate with world-class writers and illustrators to make it better.
-A few decades ago I'd be hoping a professor or publisher looked my way.
+I'm a lone politics, history, and philosophy geek who spends his days thinking about what's coming up next for our civilization.
+With your tools I can research, write, and host my own work.
+Even better I can find and collaborate with world-class writers and illustrators to make it better.
+A few decades ago I'd be in a library dreaming up ways to get a professor, publisher, or news cast to look my way.

-Some like such gates It gets them paid.
+These are impediments are gates.
+And some people like holding their keys.

 As a kid I helped my family clean office buildings.
 I picked up the garbages and blue-bins because it was so easy.
 Years later when working at a big office, the cleaners were short staffed for a few weeks.
 Management spent hours meeting about the "garbage problem" instead of just wrapping it up (pun intended) and moving on.

-These middleman, managers, and delegators are our gatekeepers.
-They love to hold tickets and manage who'll "get access" to big companies, univeristies, and bureaucracies.
-An entire class of consultants, managers, and executives whose skill isn't nursing, teaching, and (definitely not) cleaning, but delegating "down" while looking to "rise up" a corporate heirarchy whose power comes from controlling the gates of old technology.
-New technology is a constant threat.
+These people are gatekeepers.
+They love to hold tickets and manage who'll "get access" to big companies, universities, and bureaucracies.
+An entire class of middleman, consultants, managers, and executives whose skill isn't nursing, teaching, and (definitely not) cleaning, but delegating "down" while looking to "rise up" a corporate heirarchy whose power comes from controlling the gates of old technology.

 It's night and day comparing this world to open-source.
 It's members are peers who manage each other because there's no positions, copyrights, or patents to fight over.
-It's open-source after all; everything is shared, so why limit people and harm the product you're also using.
+It's open-source!
+The more the marrier, whether it's elite genius programmers or thoughtful feedback from an average user.
+And since the final product is shared, everyone has incentive to defer to the better answer.
 Gates are the enemy to the future you want to build.

 Not that open source can run the world.
 Some people are rude, project die off, politics gets involved.
 In _The Innovators_ and Walker Isaacson explains how the trifecta of academia, corporations, and militaries were perfect to create the digital revolution.
-Likewise, it was government, enterprise, and open-source that worked to keep it going.
+Likewise, it was government, enterprise, and open-source organizing structures that worked to keep it going.
 Open-source is only a piece of the puzzle.

 But its the vital piece.
 The next step in human evolution because no one can own it.
-Society's natural problems solvers can never fall victim to the garbage delegators who antagonize new technology; whether a simple list of people to take out the garbage, or advanced software to combat Darth Blockbuster when he tried to keep us all buying and borrowing his DVDs.
+Society's natural problems solvers can't fall victim to the garbage delegators who antagonize new technology; whether a simple list of people to take out the garbage, or advanced software to combat Darth Blockbuster when he tried to keep us all buying and borrowing his DVDs.

 Thus, open-source are the modern minuteman.
 The guardians of the people's interest and betterment who should be self-sufficient and well funded.
 But so many of you who write articles, answer forum questions, and make programs as a hobby, not a job.
 Even your leading organizations need donations to keep going.
 All while old tools like universities, television broadcasters, and insurance companies get massive subsidies, tax credits, and bailouts.